Latest manager commentary

 At 31 March 2021, the Company had cash and cash equivalents of £62.5m.
 The Company has an undrawn £200m syndicated revolving credit facility, provided by Citi, Societe Generale and State Street Bank International that expires in December 2024.

-SLPET actively runs an over-commitment strategy and has done so since its inception in 2001.
-The Company had total outstanding commitments of £463.9m as at 31 March 2021, with an overcommitment ratio of 25.1%2 , below the long-term target range of 30-75%.
-The Manager believes that around £46.6 million of the Company’s outstanding commitments are unlikely to be drawn.
-We feel that c. £262.5m of resources covering c. £417.3m of net outstanding commitments is prudent, given that the majority of cash calls from private equity funds are typically spread over 3-5 years.
+SLPET actively runs an over-commitment strategy and has done so for more than 20 years.
+The Company had total outstanding commitments of £462.9m as at 31 March 2021, with an overcommitment ratio of 22.9%, below the long-term target range of 30-75%.
+The Manager believes that around £46.6m of the Company’s outstanding commitments are unlikely to be drawn.
+The current position is prudent and we expect the ratio to increase in the second half of the year as new investments enter the portfolio.

-SLPET has so far weathered the global pandemic and we are encouraged by the strong performance of the Company’s underlying portfolio in recent months.
+We are delighted by SLPET’s strong performance over the last twelve months, during the global pandemic.
 We are pleased with recent new investment activity, particularly around co-investments.
-The Company’s balance sheet is robust and, with investment pipeline further building, we feel that SLPET is well positioned to take advantage of opportunities across the remainder of 2021 and beyond.
+The Company’s balance sheet is in a relatively strong position and, with investment pipeline further building, we feel that SLPET is well positioned to take advantage of opportunities across the remainder of 2021 and beyond.

 Companies selected for illustrative purposes only to demonstrate the investment management style described herein and not as an investment recommendation or indication of future performance.